Robbbo-T/GAIA-AIR/README.md

 ## Acknowledgments

-Special thanks to all contributors and supporters for making GAIA AIR possible.
+Special thanks will go to all contributors ( industry leaders, researchers, developers and engineers and supporters for making GAIA AIR possible.

 ## 1. Bill of Materials (BOM) for Sustainable Materials